-November is a month filled with perfect sweater weather, leaves changing colors, and a dip in temperatures that leave the skin parched, dry, and in need of some extra lovin’ without even knowing it.
-A few of the items on my list of favorites are products that help me stay super moisturized during the fall and eventual winter months.
+November is a month filled with perfect sweater weather, leaves changing colors, and a dip in temperatures that leave the skin parched, dry, and in need of some extra lovin’.
+And without even knowing it, a few of the items on my list of favorites are products that help me stay super moisturized during the fall and eventual winter months.

 Are you ready to get super moisturized?!?
 I don’t think you’re ready!

 You freaking know it because a moisturizer is your best friend!
 I promise! 🙂

 1) The one product my skin has currently been obsessed with is Youth to the People’s Superfood Antioxidant Cleanser.
 After using up a full sample-sized bottle, I noticed that the build-up within my pores was significantly lessened making them appear smaller.
 I love it so much that I decided to purchase the full-sized bottle during the Sephora Holiday Bonus Sale instead of my original go-to cleanser: Tatcha The Deep Cleanse.